 Thermo Fisher Scientific, Fitchburg, WI

-Ruekert & Mielke, Inc. (R/M) was selected as the design firm for the Thermo-Fisher (Thermo) Site Improvements project located on the south side of Fitchburg, WI.
-The site redevelopment included two new parking lots (13,000 S.F. and 11,000 S.F.), a delivery truck staging area, a new 1,500 L.F. truck access drive, resurfacing of the existing facility loop road, and a modular block retaining wall within the 20–acre Thermo-Fisher campus.
+Ruekert & Mielke, Inc. (R/M) was selected as the design firm for the Thermo Fisher Scientific (Thermo) Site Improvements project located on the south side of Fitchburg, WI.
+The site redevelopment included two new parking lots (13,000 S.F. and 11,000 S.F.), a delivery truck staging area, a new 1,500 L.F. truck access drive, resurfacing of the existing facility loop road, and a modular block retaining wall within the 20–acre Thermo campus.
 In addition, the project also included the design of bioretention areas to satisfy local drainage and water quality requirements.

 The impetus for the improvements was the reconstruction of Verona Road (STH 151) by the Wisconsin Department of Transportation (WDOT), which resulted in the closure of Thermo’s truck access to Verona Frontage Road.
 R/M was instrumental in the compensation negotiation with WDOT; providing detailed concept plans and construction cost estimates for reconfiguration of truck traffic.